About the Awards

 Country/Golf Club with Under 600 Full Privilege Members

 City/Athletic/Specialty (Non-Golf) Club

 - The Rising Star Award

 The James H. Brewer, Mead Grady, Mel Rex & John Furlong Awards

 To be eligible for one of these Awards, a club manager must be nominated by another party.
 Each nomination must include a completed Official Nomination Form and a letter of endorsement from the current president, past president or a current board member of the club that employs that candidate.
 Information submitted is limited to the nine page form and the letter of endorsement.

-Each candidate must be a member of the Club Managers Association of America (CMAA), the National Club Association (NCA), the Canadian Society of Club Managers or any international association of club managers.
+Each candidate must be a member of the Club Managers Association of America (CMAA), the National Club Association (NCA), the Club Management Association of Canada (CMAC) or any international association of club managers.

 Award recipients will be selected based solely on their achievements at the club they currently manage.
 Lifetime achievements, while worthwhile, are not the focus of these Awards.